AlfaRomeoTuning/medc17-checksum-tool/README.md

 Analyzes and corrects checksums in Bosch MED17 and EDC17 ECU firmware files.
 Supports CRC32, ADD32, and ADD16 algorithms.

 > [!WARNING]
 > Currently tested primarily with calibration changes.
 Code section modifications may require additional validation.
+ECUs utilising the "Variant Dataset" may not currently be properly corrected by this tool.

 ## Features